bjuppa/com-plain-date/README.md

 The main concepts we need to represent are:

-- _instant_, a universal point in time.
+- _instant_: a universal point in time.
-- _calendar date_, a year, month, and day-of-month.
+- _calendar date_: a year, month, and day-of-month.
-- _time-of-day_, a wall-time of hours, minutes, and seconds.
+- _time-of-day_: a wall-time of hours, minutes, and seconds.

 None of the concepts above have an inherent timezone, in themselves they are all timezone-agnostic.
 But to convert an _instant_ to the corresponding local _calendar date_ and _time-of-day_ at a specific place, and vice versa, we need to add a supporting concept:

-- _timezone_, a set of rules describing how local wall-time in an area relates to universal time.
+- _timezone_: a set of rules describing how local wall-time in an area relates to universal time.

 Let's go through how ComPlainDate supports working with each of these four